MDR Classification Rule 11 for Medical Device Software

-The MDR introduces a new classification rule 11.
+The MDR contains the classification rule 11.
 This rule is especially for software.
 The rule 11 has serious implications: it bears the potential to further undermine Europe's innovation capacity.

 "Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as class IIa, except if such decisions have an impact that may cause: